At a glance:

 - Ensuring adequate water intake and treating dehydration with intravenous fluids where necessary.

 - Erythropoietin is a hormone produced by the kidneys which stimulate red blood cell production in the bone marrows.
 Failing kidneys often have a low red blood cell count due to lower levels of this hormone.
-The only form available is the human form, this may be prescribed if your cat has become anemic.
+The only form available is the human form, this may be administered if your cat has become anemic.

 A common complication caused by persistent hyperglycemia, neuropathy is a type of nerve damage which occurs as a result of prolonged levels of high blood glucose.
 In cats, the nerves in the hindquarters are most often affected (peripheral neuropathy), however, it can also affect the stomach (gastroparesis).